-Key West charms with activity, history, sun, sand, homeland safety
+Key West charms with activity, history, sun, sand, safety and a fun train to tour the town

 - Jan 6, 2022